Surveillance camera video captured the June 9 crash, police say

-"It has been determined the vehicle driven by Venus Williams lawfully entered the intersection on a circular green traffic signal, and attempted to travel north through the intersection to Ballenisles Drive," police said in a statement.
+On the basis of the video, police said in a statement shortly after the crash that, “the vehicle driven by Venus Williams lawfully entered the intersection on a circular green traffic signal, and attempted to travel north through the intersection.”

-Williams came to a stop as she traveled through the intersection "to avoid a collision" when a car going in the opposite direction made a left turn in front of her.
+Williams came to a stop as she traveled north through the intersection “to avoid a collision” when a car going west made a left turn in front of her, according to authorities.

 She then continued north, in accordance with state law, before another car collided with her vehicle, police said.